 • Identities, Diversities, and the Life Course;

 • Science, Environment and Technologies

 Doctoral students are extensively supported through regular supervision, a programme of regular postgraduate workshops, seminars and day schools and a variety of other training opportunities.
+All students also have access to desk space, with full-time students allocated to their own desk.
 For more details of our programme please see http://www.surrey.ac.uk/postgraduate/sociology-phd

-Applicants should normally hold at least an upper second-class honours degree in sociology or a related discipline.
-Candidates applying for a +3 studentship (PhD only) are also expected to have or be currently completing a relevant Masters degree.
+Applicants should normally hold at least an upper second-class honours degree in sociology or a related discipline and should normally have or be currently completing a relevant Masters degree.
 Students are initially registered for a PhD with probationary status and, subject to satisfactory progress, are subsequently confirmed as having PhD status.
 Non-native speakers of English are required to have IELTS 7.0 or above.